Before traveling abroad, check U.S. Department of State travel advisories.

 - Be aware of the security risks when using your phone and/or transmitting personal information over a public wireless network.
 See our consumer guide: Wireless Connections and Bluetooth Security Tips.

 - Be aware of the emergency calling number in the country you're visiting.
 If you rely on VoIP services, note they often lack some of the emergency calling features of a regular telephone, so be informed about these differences as well.
+If you have a local SIM card installed on your mobile phone, you may be able to call the local emergency calling number.
+For example, in some European Union member countries, your mobile phone must have a SIM card in order to call the 112-emergency number.

 - Call the wireline number.
 If you have an option of contacting someone in the country you're visiting at either a wireline or mobile number, call the wireline.
 It's likely to be cheaper.